Kernel Log Replication with VProbes

 Edit the

-configuration file for the VM.
+.vmxconfiguration file for the VM.
 The file resides in the directory that contains the VM in the ESXi data store.
-Add the following line of code to the.vmx
+Add the following line of code to the.vmxfile and then power the VM on:vprobe.enable = "TRUE"When you edit the

-and other interfaces.
+kptr_restrictsetting to place restrictions on the kernel addresses exposed through/procand other interfaces.
 This setting hides exposed kernel pointers to prevent attackers from exploiting kernel write vulnerabilities.
-When you are done using VProbes, you should returnkptr_restrict
+When you are done using VProbes, you should returnkptr_restrictto the original setting of2by rebooting.)echo 0 > /proc/sys/kernel/kptr_restrict grep log_store /proc/kallsymsThe output of the

 Below is the template for the script.